neftjs/neft/index.coffee.md

 		for elem, i in arr

-			key = if keyGen then keyGen(elem, i, arr) else i value = if valueGen then valueGen(elem, i, arr) else elem
+			key = if keyGen then keyGen(i, elem, arr) else i value = if valueGen then valueGen(i, elem, arr) else elem

 			target[key] = value